colinbut/microservice-aws-demo/README.md

 ### <a name="summary"></a>Summary
-This projects demonstrates the ability of taking a microservice (regardless of its development language platform*) and deploying it onto various different AWS compute services; namely:
+This projects demonstrates the ability of __taking a microservice (regardless of its development language platform*) and deploying it onto various different AWS compute services__; namely:

 - EC2
 - Elastic Beanstalk